Pupil Voice at The Meadows

 There is growing evidence to suggest that the more that pupils are involved in the learning process the more effective their learning is, for example in assessment for learning, peer and self- assessment.
 Pupils are very aware of factors which help or hinder their learning in lessons and can play an important role in identifying them.

 Pupil voice is essential in schools because children are stakeholders in their own learning and should be provided with the opportunity to have their say about our school.
-We have developed considerably in this area over the last year alone, particularly with blogs, and our school has been praised for the way in which we engage children.
+We have developed considerably in this area over recent years, particularly with blogs, pupil surveys, pupil led fundraising and lunch time clubs.
+Our pupils are even part of our monitoring schedule and ask them to undertaken particular roles. our school has been praised for the way in which we engage children.
 Furthermore, we have been highly commended because the children are aware of our strengths and weakness and what we are working on, within the school year, to improve (our school improvement plan).

 - School Ambassadors

 Ambassadors are role models within our school who are keen to promote our school values and ethos.
 They need to demonstrate our "Secrets of Success" in all that they do.
 Some of they responsibilities include:

 - Observing learning in classrooms and playground behaviour